-The pattern The abstraction mechanisms include class, procedure, function, coroutine, process, exception and many more, all unified into the ultimate abstraction mechanism: the pattern.
+The abstraction mechanisms include class, procedure, function, coroutine, process, exception and many more, all unified into the ultimate abstraction mechanism: the pattern.
 In addition to the pattern, BETA has subpattern, virtual pattern and pattern variable.
 This unification gives a uniform treatment of abstraction mechanisms and a number of new ones.
 Most object-oriented languages have classes, subclasses and virtual procedures, and some have procedure variables.
 Since a pattern is a generalization of abstraction mechanisms like class, procedure, function, etc., the notions of subpattern, virtual pattern and pattern variable also apply to these abstraction mechanisms.
-In addition to the above mentioned abstraction mechanisms, the pattern subsumes notions such as generic package and task type as known froAnda.
-The subpattern covers subclasses as in most other object-oriented languages.
-In addi-Subpattern tion, procedures may be organized in a subprocedure hierarchy in the same way as classes may be organized in a subclass hierarchy.
-Since patterns may also be used to describe functions, coroutines, concurrent processes, and exceptions, these may also be organized in a pattern hierarchy.
+In addition to the above mentioned abstraction mechanisms, the pattern subsumes notions such as generic package and task type as known from Ada.